CEHAT-Clinic/dashboard/README.md

 ## Code Style

 This repository uses [gts](github.com/google/gts) (Google's TypeScript style code) for code style. gts enforces TypeScript code style in the repository and allows some formatting issues to be automatically fixed by running `npm run fix` (see `SCRIPTS.md` for more information).
-Under the covers, gts uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
+Under the hood, gts uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
 See the linter configuration settings in the `prettierrc.js`, `.eslintignore`, `.eslintrc.json` and `tsconfig.json` files in the root directory for the front end code and in the `functions` directory for the back end code.

 ## Database